 Awards Contact: email@example.com

-The Lovely Garden Award (established 2006 in memory of Penny Jarvis): An award certificate and a donation to a cause/charity of the recipient’s choice are given by the Gardening Consultants Council, for a garden created with love.
-The recipient is selected by the Gardening Consultants Council from recommendations submitted to the Council Chair by August 24.
+The Lovely Garden Award (established 2006 in memory of Penny Jarvis): An award certificate and a donation to a cause/charity of the recipient’s choice are given by the Gardening Consultants Council for a garden created with love.
+The recipient is selected by the Gardening Consultants Council from recommendations submitted to the Council Chair by the deadline.
 Lovely Garden Award Online Application

 Award Contact: firstname.lastname@example.org

 Publication and Website Awards: A Certificate of Merit is presented in the four club sizes for the entry judged best in each category.